dani8439/slice-nyc/mvp-notes.md

 Then choose from an existing list of pizza's offered:

-What Pies did you eat? (& a rating?)
+What Pies did you eat?
+Rating of pie is under restaurant review.

 - Plain Pie
 - Pepperoni Pie etc.

-To do:
-Update seed data to add more pies to restaurants for this to work?

-- Emmy Squared
+Reach goals:

+User can filter Restaurants by neighborhood and borough -- EXTRA REACH, not necessary to fulfill project requirements.